 But this versatile piece of kitchen equipment can be utilized for more than cooking food!
 Check out these great ways to use your slow cooker rather than letting it just sit there taking up cupboard space.

-Make clarified butter: Also known as drawn butter (and sometimes ghee), this is unsalted butter with all of the milk solids and water removed.
-The remaining golden butterfat is soft and liquid, earning its name as ‘good oil’ in portions of the world.
-Making clarified butter can be time-intensive, so preparing it in larger batches makes sense.
-That’s easy to do in a slow cooker: simply place 2 or 3 pounds of butter in the crock, then cover and cook on low.
+1. Make clarified butter: Also known as ghee, this is unsalted butter with all of the milk solids and water removed.
+The remaining butterfat is soft and liquid, earning its name as ‘gold oil’ in portions of the world.
+Making clarified butter can be time-intensive on the stove, but it’s easy to do in a slow cooker: place 2 or 3 pounds of butter in the cooker then cover and cook on low.
 After an hour, skim the milk solids that have floated to the top until you reach clear liquid.
-Strain this through a cheesecloth into clean containers and refrigerator for up to two months or freeze for up to a year.
+Strain that liquid through cheesecloth into a clean jar.

 Since this process removes all of the milk solids and water, ghee is shelf-stable: you can leave it on the counter indefinitely, refrigerate it for up to a year, or freeze it forever.
 Use it in place of vegetable oil for frying or sauteeing: with the milk solids removed it has a high smoke point while still imparting a buttery taste.
 It’s also the perfect accompaniment to lobster or crab legs.